-Initiative NorthShore provided a Nurse Practitioner at Evanston/Skokie School District 65 to provide specific health care services one day per week for the students.
-The nurse makes in-school visits in addition to seeing students at the Evanston Township High School Health Center.
-Community Health Need Assessed Access and Coordination of Care Chronic Disease Risk Factors Behavioral Health Cardiovascular Disease/Stroke Diabetes Community Request Outcomes/Individuals Served Over a three-year period, the nurse made an average of 275 student visits per year.
-Connections for Pregnant & Parenting Teens partnered with a consortium of agencies to network and share resources to provide education and assistance to pregnant and parenting teens.
-Access and Coordination of Care Behavioral Health Maternal and Child Health NorthShore provided services to nearly 50 teenagers and their families on an annual basis.
-NorthShore assisted the Cancer Wellness Center, Northbrook through financial contributions and presenters for programs and services that addressed the needs of cancer patients, cancer survivors, family members and caregivers.
-Access and Coordination of Care Behavioral Health Cancer NorthShore Kellogg Cancer Center donated more than \$7,500 to Cancer Wellness to sustain programs and services.
+Initiative Community Health Need Assessed Outcomes/Individuals Served NorthShore provided a Nurse Practitioner at Access and Coordination of Care Over a three-year period, the nurse Evanston/Skokie School District 65 to provide specific Chronic Disease Risk Factors made an average of 275 student visits health care services one day per week for the students.
+Behavioral Health per year.
+The nurse makes in-school visits in addition to seeing Cardiovascular Disease/Stroke students at the Evanston Township High School Health Diabetes Center.
+Community Request Series.
+Community (Coquest Connections for Pregnant & Parenting Teens Access and Coordination of Care NorthShore provided services to nearly partnered with a consortium of agencies to network and Behavioral Health 50 teenagers and their families on an share resources to provide education and assistance to Maternal and Child Health annual basis. pregnant and parenting teens. program and paronning tooms.
+NorthShore assisted the Cancer Wellness Center, Access and Coordination of Care NorthShore Kellogg Cancer Center Northbrook through financial contributions and Behavioral Health donated more than \$7,500 to Cancer presenters for programs and services that addressed Cancer Wellness to sustain programs and the needs of cancer patients, cancer survivors, family services. members and caregivers.